-Simulation with VCS is supported, and can be run at the RTL- or gate-level (post-synthesis and P&R).
+Simulation with VCS is supported, and can be run at the RTL- or gate-level (post-synthesis and post-P&R).
 The simulation infrastructure as included here is intended for running RISC-V binaries on a Chipyard config.
 For example, for an RTL-level simulation:

-'''
+''' make sim-rtl CONFIG=TinyRocketConfig BINARY=$RISCV/riscv64-unknown-elf/share/riscv-

-\label{local_make_sim_rtl_config} $$\min{r=1,\dots,r} S{RISCV/riscv64-unknown-elf/share/riscv-dests/isa/rv64ui-p-simple} $$

-'''
+→tests/isa/rv32ui-p-simple '''

-Post-synthesis and post-P&R simulations use the sim-syn and sim-par targets, respectively.
+Post-synthesis and post-P&R simulations use the sim-syn and sim-par make targets, respectively.

-There are also -debug and -debug-timing, which will instruct VCS to write a SAIF + VPD and do timing-annotated simulations, respectively.
+Appending -debug and -debug-timing to these make targets will instruct VCS to write a SAIF + VPD (or FSDB if the USE_FSDB flag is set) and do timing-annotated simulations, respectively.
 See the sim.mk file for all available targets.